aceinnolab/Inkycal/README.md

 **`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/master/Installer.sh)"`**

+If you get some red lines, please run `pip3 install Pillow`.

+If the installer is broken, please follow the instructions here [manual installation](https://github.com/aceisace/Inky-Calendar/wiki/Manual-installation)

 If the Installer should fail for any reason, kindly open an issue and paste the error.
 Thanks.

 **Screenshot of the installer:**